Taking parental leave

 - go to school open days or events with them

 - visit grandparents or other relatives with them

 To be eligible for parental leave the parent must:

 - be legally classed as an employee

 - have worked for the employer for 1 year or more

 They must have parental responsibility for the child.
 This means they must be named on one of the following:

 - a legal guardianship

-Asking your employer for parental leave
+Notice for parental leave

-When your employer can postpone parental leave
+When an employer can change parental leave dates